-How the varieties will respond to the upcoming cold spell is a question of concern for peach farmers in the state.
-To help predict the outcome, growers should consider the temperature at which fruit buds are injured depends primarily on their stage of development.
-In general, as flowers begin to swell, they become less resistant to freeze injury.
+In general, buds are most cold hardy during the winter when they are fully dormant.
+As they begin to swell and the blossoms begin to develop, they become less resistant to freeze injury.
 Resistance to freeze injury varies not only between cultivars and orchards, but also within trees.
 Buds that develop slowly tend to be more resistant at lower temperatures.

 Figures 1 – 8 illustrate the peach bud stage of development.
 The table shows the average temperatures required to kill 10 percent and 90 percent of developing peach buds if they are exposed for 30 minutes.

 |Peach Buds Stage of Development||10% kill (F degree)||90% kill (F degree)|

 Minimize the Potential for Cold Damage